 Mila Vuolo winery comprises three hectares of vineyard and it is all organic even though they are not organically certified.
 She cultivates three grape varieties, two native grapes, and one international grape, namely Fiano, Aglianico, and Cabernet Sauvignon.

-I was lucky to be able to taste Mila’s wines two times last year, the same vintages in two different periods.
+I was lucky to be able to taste Mila’s wines two times that year, the same vintages in two different periods.
 Her Aglianico Colli di Salerno IGT 2015 is a wine that has the fruity richness so typical of the warm 2015 vintage but it also has a more green and spicy, almost a bit raw side with green pepper.
-Or at least it had so last year, but then already by the summer when I tasted it again it had changed and become smoother.
+Or at least it had so early in 2019, but then already by the summer when I tasted it again, it had changed and become smoother.

 There is also a bit earthy, or rather smokey or sulfurous side that might be the influence of the volcanic soil.
 On the palate, it is fresh and fruity with tannins that you are very aware of.
 A wine from Campania that makes itself heard and stands out.